datamole-ai/edvart/README.md

 See the notebook
 [examples/report-example.ipynb](https://nbviewer.org/github/datamole-ai/edvart/blob/main/examples/report-example.ipynb)
-for an example report or [examples/time-series-report-time-series-report-example.ipynb](https://nbviewer.org/github/datamole-ai/edvart/blob/main/examples/time-series-report-example.ipynb) for an example report on a time-series dataset.
+for an example report on a tabular dataset or [examples/time-series-report-time-series-report-example.ipynb](https://nbviewer.org/github/datamole-ai/edvart/blob/main/examples/time-series-report-example.ipynb) for an example report on a time-series dataset.